ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_gacnn_ReadTheDocs.rst

 attribute is updated by weights evolved by the genetic algorithm after each generation.

-PyGAD 2.0.0 and higher has a new parameter accepted by the ``pygad.GA`` class constructor named ``callback_generation``.
+PyGAD has a parameter accepted by the ``pygad.GA`` class constructor named ``on_generation``.
 It could be assigned to a function that is called after each generation.
 The function must accept a single parameter representing the instance of the ``pygad.GA`` class.

 This callback function can be used to update the ``trained_weights`` attribute of layers of each network in the population.